 With over 205 billion emails sent and received every day, email marketing remains one of the best ways to reach your customer.
 Despite the success of social media and mobile marketing during the past decade, email has not only survived, but it has managed to evolve and stand the test of time.
-To see for yourself, just read this recent report published by research-based marketing group Ascend2, showing email as the #1 most effective online tactic for lead generation.
+To see for yourself, just read this report published by research-based marketing group Ascend2, showing email as the #1 most effective online tactic for lead generation.

 To make email marketing an effective lead gen tactic for your company, you need to make sure your campaigns stand out in your customers' crowded inboxes.
 Read on for some quick, inbox-tested ideas that will help you create great email campaigns that are sure to capture your customers' attention!